 The new EU Whistleblowing directive was entered into action in December 2019, and with it started the 2-year implementation period for organisations across the EU.
-This requires organisations, companies and municipalities with more than 50 employees, or with more than 10.000 inhabitants to implement a channel for whistleblowing in order to comply with the directive.
+This requires organisations with more than 50 employees and municipalities with more than 10.000 inhabitants to implement a channel for whistleblowing in order to comply with the directive.

 What is the purpose of a whistleblowing channel?